Gatling-Projects/gatling-maven-module-03/README.md

 # gatling-maven-module-03

-Gatling Maven Project for Module 03 in Gatling Academy
+<h2>Gatling Maven Project for Module 03 in Gatling Academy</h2>

+* repo showcases scripting done in Gatling to load test a restful API